-It is a sad truth that much of the change we see in evolution is not positive as is so often assumed but instead is negative, deleterious.
+It is a sad truth that much of the change we see in evolution is not positive as is so often assumed but instead is negative, and deleterious.
 It is the creation of new species by shedding off those traits, those genes, that the organism is able to benefit from losing.

-Nevertheless, this does not stop the naturalists from framing everything as if they had found a proven change supporting evolution as the organism is now more fit to live in its particular habitat.
+Nevertheless, this does not stop the naturalists from framing everything as if they had found a proven change supporting evolution as the organism is now fitter to live in its particular habitat.
 Never mind the fact that the organism has now lost traits that would have let it survive more easily in another habitat.

 By adaptation, the organism’s population gradually becomes less and less adaptable.

 Evolution is not the enemy.
 Evolution is a process of change that either rises or falls as an adequate explanation as more data is collected.

 I have lost count of the number of times I have read Christians and others of supernatural faiths decrying the evil of evolution.
 Their disagreement, their fervor against evolution is misplaced.

 The true man behind the curtain is naturalism.

 - It is an entire set of affirmations about reality and it is everywhere in the sciences of all sorts to this day.